ttz-emo/ElastoPlasticity-IsotropicHardening/README.md

 The C++ version of this code has been implemented in GetDP (ONELAB) to simulate the elasto-plastic behavior of electrical machines.
 Nevertheless, it is also possible to calculate other geometries or models.

-The following workflow describes the algorithm functionality:
+The workflow below presents the finite element analysis (FEA) solution methodology for bilinear isotropic hardening as implemented in GetDP:
 ![workflow](images/workflow_FEA.svg)

+The workflow below describes the algorithmic steps required at each Gauss point: